choderalab/openmm-validation/README.md

 * **testCutoff.** For a system of 3 particles, test a simple distance-dependent `CustomHbondForce` with a distance cutoff to ensure that the energy (rel tol 1e-5) and force (rel tol 1e-5) are reproduced for a single conformation.
 * **testCustomFunctions.** Test that a linearly interpolated function of distance is correctly reproduced for a single geometry of three particles, testing energy (rel tol 1e-5) and force (rel tol 1e-5).

+#### CustomIntegrator
+* **testSingleBond.** Test a leapfrog Verlet integrator with a two-particle system joined by a harmonic bond by comparing the trajectory over 1000 steps of 10 fs timestep dynamics with the analytical solution, testing positions (rel tol 1e-4), velocities (rel tol 1e-4), and potential (rel tol 1e-4).
+* **testConstraints.** For an 8-particle chain, test a leapfrog Verlet integrator with SHAKE constraints (tol 1e-5) starting from deterministic positions and random velocities over 1000 timesteps of 2 fs to ensure bond lengths remain constrained (rel tol 2e-5).
+Check that energy is approximately equal to initial energy (rel tol 0.01).
+* **testVelocityConstraints.** For a 10-particle system, with three particles constrained by SHAKE (tol 1e-5), three particles constrained by SETTLE, and the rest by CCMA (tol 1e-5), integrate using a velocity Verlet integrator with SHAKE/RATTLE starting from a fixed initial geometry and random initial velocities for 1000 steps of 2 fs, checking that we preserve distances (rel tol 2e-5), velocities along constraints are zero (rel tol 2e-5), and that the total energy is approximately preserved (rel tol 0.01).
+* **testConstrainedMasslessParticles.** For a system with two particles connected by a constraint, in which one particle has its mass set to zero (fixing it in space), ensure an Exception is thrown.
+When both particles have masses set to zero (fixing them in space), no exception is thrown.
+Integration should keep both velocities set to zero.
+* **testWithThermostat.** Test an 8-particle alternately charged LJ system with a leapfrog Verlet integrator and Andersen thermostat to make sure the average instantaneous kinetic energy over 150 ps is correct for the thermostat temperature (rel tol 0.1).
+* **testMonteCarlo.** Test a simple Metropolis Monte Carlo scheme using Gaussian proposal with a system of two harmonically bonded particles to ensure the binned distribution of distances (bin size 0.4, 100 bins) is approximately satisfied (rel tol 0.01).
+* **testSum.** Test that specifying a kinetic energy expression for a leapfrog Verlet integrator gives the expected kinetic energy for a 200-particle system (rel tol 1e-5).
+* **testParameter.**
+* **testRandomDistributions.**
+* **testPerDofVariables.**
+* **testForceGroups.**
+* **testRespa.**
+* **testMergedRandoms.**

 ### Integration tests